AriFordsham/GHCWiki/newtype-optimization-for-gadts.md

 ```

-If the `IntMap` type gets the newtype optimization, then we'd drop the extra indirection on top.
+If the `IntMap` type gets the newtype optimization, then we'd drop the extra indirection on top. *SLPJ: I'm sorry but I do not understand.
+Can you show the code you expect to get in the end?*

 ### Layering evidence